JakubBuk/RecordingGuitar/index.md

 - audio interface with 6.3mm Jack socket for guitar recording

 - monitor speakers.
 They don’t have to be professional studio monitors.
 You can try using your home audio, preferably a stereo system.
-  > IMPORTANT: Audio reference setup that you choose must have a line input, which is usually labelled AUX in or Line in at the back of the unit.
+  > IMPORTANT: Audio reference setup that you choose must have a line input, which is usually labelled AUX or Line in at the back of the unit.

   > WARNING: Certain speaker types/audio setups might not be suitable - they can give inaccurate sound reference or get damaged - always control the output signal level and start from low volume to protect your audio equipment.